"When you arrive in Canada, one of your priorities is to find a way to communicate."

-Keeping your European Cell-Plan
+Keeping Your Overseas Cell-Plan

 "The local employers and even your local friends will not call you because your number is not a Canadian one."

-This option is for you if you planned to stay in Canada for a short period or if you are here to visit or to prepare your future installation.
+This option is for you if you planned to stay in Canada for a short period or if you are here to visit or to prepare for your future installation.

 BYOP: Bring Your Own Phone

-"Always be sure to do a benchmark of all the market before choosing your plan”
+"Always be sure to do a benchmark of all the market before choosing your plan."

-- Never forget that the prices for the plans are without taxes, we are in Canada, so all of them are added when you proceed to the payment, a 60$ monthly plan cost in fact a bit more than 67$, depending on each provinces sales taxes.
+- Never forget that the prices for the plans are without taxes.
+We are in Canada, so all of them are added when you proceed to the payment; a $60 monthly plan cost, in fact, a bit more than $67, depending on each province's sales taxes.

 Now that you have heard about these three solutions, which one do you think you would choose?
-Leave a comment
+Leave a comment below.